 When the market plunged and Lineo had to scuttle its IPO plans, the door was opened to a management buy-out led by Snapgear founder Bob Waldie.

-Waldie and Snapgear's 20 staffers, all based in Brisbane, last month completed the buy back which gives them control of more than 80 per cent of the company.
+Waldie and Snapgear's 20 staffers, all based in Brisbane, last month completed the buyback that gives them control of more than 80 percent of the company.

 It is scoring well in the small business virtual private network router appliance market where its skills give it a significant competitive advantage, says chief technical officer Rick Stevenson.

-A recent success was development of a secure embedded appliance for racing and sports wagering organisation TAB Queensland.
+A recent success was development of a secure embedded appliance for racing and sports wagering organization TAB Queensland.

 The appliance replaces a conventional PC and its solid state design reduces both total cost of ownership and downtime.

-Its staff of about 10 now trade as a wholly-owned Australian company linked to an international network of five overseas offices.
+Its staff of about 10 now trades as a wholly owned Australian company linked to an international network of five overseas offices.
 Clients include Nokia Australia for which Deepend designed a micro-site for the launch of the Nokia 8310, and brewer Lion Nathan.

-Both Snapgear and Deepend are welcome reversals of the steady flow away from IP-based products which concerns industry players such as financial software company Technology One founder Adrian di Marco.
+Both Snapgear and Deepend are welcome reversals of the steady flow away from intellectual property-based products which concerns industry players such as financial software company Technology One founder Adrian di Marco.

-"We have a $3.5 billion trade deficit in software products and it is growing at 10 to 20 per cent a year," di Marco says.
+"We have a A$3.5 billion (US$1.82 billion) trade deficit in software products and it is growing at 10 to 20 percent a year," Di Marco says.

-"There should be 100 companies like Technology Ones in Australia but there are only a handful and we have to reverse that trend."
+"There should be 100 companies like Technology One in Australia but there are only a handful and we have to reverse that trend."